anthonyozerov/binomial/main.md

 Now, imagine each of your friends also gave a standard deviation associated with their estimate.
 This would, in fact, complicate the situation further, as we would need to ask the following questions:

 - What do the standard deviations mean?
-- Which distributions are they the standard deviation of?
+- Which distributions are they the standard deviations of?
 - Are the distributions frequentist sampling distributions or Bayesian posterior distributions?
 - Do the standard deviations account for just statistical noise involved in their method, or some or all parts of their systematic biases?